 With the holidays around the corner, vacations are being planned and time off work is being considered.
-When reconciling your personal schedule with the demands of restaurant work that, unlike most other industries, often doesn’t close for major holidays, it’s important to understand your rights and restaurant employment laws when it comes to holiday, overtime, and vacation pay for restaurant workers.
+When reconciling your personal schedule with the demands of your restaurant that, unlike most other industries, doesn’t close for major holidays, it’s important to understand restaurant employment laws when it comes to holiday, overtime, and vacation pay for your workers.

 While these three categories are closely related, there are different rules, regulations, and traditions that govern each one of them.
-Plus they tend to work out a little differently for salaried employees than tipped, hourly employees.
+Plus, they may be different for salaried employees than tipped, hourly employees.
 Legalities aside, you also want to balance the needs and stresses of your workers during the hectic holiday period, and reward their loyalty for their past year of hard work.

 Wondering the best way to ramp up your staff without blowing your bottom line?
 As you start to work out your holiday and vacation plans, here’s what you need to know about holiday, overtime, vacation pay for restaurant employees, as well as how to make your staff’s end-of-year stint merry and bright.

 Things get a little more complicated when it comes to religious holidays.
 While employers don’t have to provide pay, they are required to provide “reasonable accommodation for the religious practices of its employees,” unless they can demonstrate that doing so “would result in undue hardship” for the business.